 Despite the digital revolution, the product and service of media remain status quo — at least as far as content producers are concerned.
 For consumers, however, the entire media experience is obsolete.

+Everyone is inundated by media, so it’s a struggle to find the signal through the noise.
 So, we improvise to cope: our attention span is down to 8.25 seconds; 81% of us skim everything we read; we only finish 9% of the content that we start; then, we forget 90% of that knowledge within a few days!

 Suffice to say, the media product in the marketplace today doesn’t meet our wants and needs as consumers.